-But there was more than superior execution in Turner's sketches, watercolors, and oil canvases.
+But there was more than superior execution in Turner's drawings, watercolors, and canvases.
 In each case, Ruskin showed that the painter's works possessed the unique ability, if we saw them properly, to create in us, their viewers, a new and more profound fellowship with nature, a feeling of spiritual connection with the earth and its lovelinesses.
 In contrast, the works of many celebrated others were more mannered, less enticing, less uplifting.
-It was a winning approach, one Ruskin would use the rest of his career.
-Always, he believed, when it came to things viewable, it was an author's responsibility to put forth the evidence, showing readers how to look at that evidence so that they might decide for themselves whether the presentation carried.
-As the next two decades passed and other books appeared on other art themes, his fame deepened and flowed, not only across Britain but onto the Continent and over the waters to America.
-Indeed, for forty-five years, Ruskin was England's most celebrated critic, single-handedly responsible for raising the level of public appreciation of art to heights previously unimaginable.
-Charlotte Bronte's enthusiastic reaction is but one of many written in similar vein: "I have lately been reading Modern Painters," the novelist wrote in 1848 to a friend: "Hitherto I have only had instinct to guide me in the judging of art and the viewing of nature.
+It was a winning approach; one Ruskin would use the rest of his career.
+Always, he believed, when it came to things viewable, it was an author's responsibility to put forth the evidence, showing readers how to look at and analyze what was at issue.
+As the next two decades passed and other books appeared on other art themes, his fame deepened and flowed, not only across Britain but on to the Continent and over the waters to America.
+Indeed, for forty-five years, Ruskin was England's most celebrated critic, single-handedly responsible for raising the level of public appreciation of art to a height previously unimaginable.
+Charlotte Bronte's enthusiastic reaction is but one of many expressed in similar vein: "I have lately been reading Modern Painters," the novelist wrote to a friend in a letter of 1848: "Hitherto I have only had instinct to guide me in the judging of art and the viewing of nature.
 I now feel as if I had been walking blindfolded.
 This book seems to give me eyes."
 (Shorter, p.
 387)